 Working with client sites, I frequently see backups of their website being stored in the public web directory (public_html, http-docs).
 In my opinion, these backups are actually worse than having no backups at all.

 One of the things we stress here at Sucuri is the need to keep all the software on your website up to date and fully patched (even if you are behind a website application firewall with virtual patching, like CloudProxy).
 Backups stored on the web server are a massive potential security risk because they often contain old unpatched software with vulnerabilities, and due to their publicly-accessible location, anyone can exploit them!

 Smart Website Backups

 If some backups are worse than having no backups at all, what is the correct backup strategy?
-If you want to be sure your backups have been made successfully and keep them safe from hackers or hardware failure, there are four key requirements:
+To be sure your backups have been made successfully and kept safe from hackers or hardware failure, there are four key requirements:

 1 – Location: Location, Location